nexus-dock/nexus-dock.github.io/_docs/nx-cms.md

 #### How it works

-- Netlify connects to a repository containing source code,
+- Netlify connects to a repository containing source code
-- runs a build process to pre-render files each time content gets updated,
+- runs a build process to pre-render files each time content gets updated
 - then distributes the optimized files on a Content Delivery Network.

 > A Content Delivery Network is a geographically distributed network of proxy servers.